digital-earths-global-hackathon/hamburg-node/content/howtotech.md

 `mamba activate easy`

-This might print an error message telling you to first run `mamba init bash` or `mamba init zsh`.
+This might print an error message telling you to first run `mamba init` (or similar).
 In that case, follow the instructions, and then try again.

 Now `mamba env list` should display `easy` as activated environment (*)